akto-api-security/Documentation/traffic-connections/traffic-data-sources/mulesoft-flex.md

 Follow these steps to add setup Akto Runtime and Data Ingestion Service -

 1\.
-Ssh into the instance where you want to deploy the above Akto services
+SSH into the instance where you want to deploy the above Akto services

 2\.
 Run the following commands to download docker compose and env files
 ```